 "The number of sheen options at the hardware store, just like the number of colors, is overwhelming for most consumers," according to Ebel.
 With options ranging from flat and eggshell to satin, high-gloss, and semi-gloss, narrowing in on the right finish is nearly as difficult as selecting a shade.

-That's why Backdrop only offers two finish options, a standard finish, which is 6% sheen semi-matte, and a semi-gloss finish, which is 30% sheen.
-"The standard is great for most interior surfaces (including ceilings), while the semi-gloss is great for trims, cabinets, doors, and some people love it for bathrooms and kitchens as well," Ebel recommends.
+That's why Backdrop only offers two finish options, a standard finish, which is semi-matte with a 6% sheen level, and a semi-gloss finish, which is 30% sheen.
+"The standard is great for most interior surfaces (including ceilings), while the semi-gloss is great for trims, cabinets, doors—and some people love it for bathrooms and kitchens, as well," Ebel recommends.

 Mistake to Avoid: Stressing Over Curating a Cohesive Color Palette